rapyuta-robotics/alica/alica-supplementary/alica_designer_runtime/README.md

 ### 2.3 Create alica elements menu

-In the top right corner of the plan designer sits a menu for creating plans and elements of it.
+In the top right corner of the plan designer sits a menu for creating plans and other elements.
 Selecting an element (for example Plan) will open up a menu for creating that element.
 Pressing "More" will open up the menu and reveal the options to create Tasks and Roles.